Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 Whether you already own an iPhone and you're looking to make the switch to Android or you're shopping for your first smartphone, these picks make excellent alternatives to popular iPhone models.

-But with the vast range of Android phones available on the market, there's a good chance you could find similar results with other models.
-Our roundup of the best budget Android phones offers a range of alternatives for older iPhone models.
+But with the vast range of Android mobiles available on the market, there's a good chance you could find similar results with other models.
+Our roundup of the best budget Android mobiles offers a range of alternatives for older iPhone models.

-You can also use our phone comparison tool to easily compare any Android phone to the iPhone model of your choosing.
+You can also use our mobile comparison tool to easily compare any Android mobile to the iPhone model of your choosing.

 If you're still not sure if Android is a good fit for your needs on the software and features levels, our

-Android phone vs iPhone comparison guide covers common
+Android mobile vs iPhone comparison guide covers common

 considerations and offers an extensive list of pros and cons to provide more information and help you make the best